ChrisDuffley/stationPlaylist/readme.md

 ## Version 20.02

+* Initial support for StationPlaylist Creator's Playlist Editor.
+* Added Alt+NVDA+number row commands to announce various status information in Playlist Editor.
+These include date and time for the playlist (1), total playlist duration (2), when the selected track is scheduled to play (3) and rotation and category (4).
-* While focused on a track in Creator and Track Tool, pressing Control+NVDA+Dash will display data for all columns on a browse mode window.
+* While focused on a track in Creator and Track Tool (except in Creator's Playlist Editor), pressing Control+NVDA+Dash will display data for all columns on a browse mode window.
 * If NVDA Recognizes a track list item with less than 10 columns, NVDA will no longer announce headers for nonexistent columns if Control+NVDA+number row for out of range column is pressed.
 * In creator, NVDA will no longer announce column information if Control+NVDA+number row keys are pressed while focused on places other than track list.